archermarx/fort_test/README.md

 Very lightweight testing framework for FORTRAN

 ## USAGE:
-Put tests.f90 into your directory, and write a testing program using mytests.f90 as a template.
+Put fort_test.f90 into your directory.
+Write a module containing all of your test functions (use my_tests.f90 as a template) and write a testing program using runtests.f90 as a template.
 More detailed tutorial to follow.